PrinceNiyonshuti/localization-app/README.md

 # 5. Documentation

-before running the project first initialize the project to get tailwindcss modules , using the steps below
+before starting to run the project , make sure you have Firebase account, Rapid account to get API keys and Google Map API

 ### Requiments